silvafilipeuk/nc-news/README.md

 -   Test database: used during the testing phase.
 -   Dev database: used during development phase.

+> [!IMPORTANT]
-You need to create two different .env files to setup the databases as follows:
+> You need to create two different .env files to setup the databases as follows:

 -   **.env.development** - Uses the development database, set the variable PGDATABASE to the correct database (PGDATABASE=database_name_here)